Oliver Schreiner

-Early life
+Early life and education

 Schreiner was born in Cape Town in 1890, the son of William Philip Schreiner, the Prime Minister of the Cape Colony during the Boer War, and his wife, Frances, a sister of President F. W. Reitz.
 The author Olive Schreiner was his aunt.
+The reformer, Katie Stuart, was his niece.

 Schreiner attended the Rondebosch Boys' High School, the South African College School (SACS), before going to the South African College (now the University of Cape Town), where he was the admired president of the Debating Union.
 An excellent student, he "could have had the Rhodes Scholarship for the asking", but understood, in the light of Rhodes's involvement in the Jameson Raid and subsequent fallout with William Schreiner, that "no Schreiner took such a gift from such a man".
 Instead, Schreiner went up to Trinity College, Cambridge to read Law.
 Like his father, who had also studied at Cambridge, Schreiner had a brilliant academic career, topping the list for Part I of the Law Tripos in 1912, winning the George Long Prize in Roman Law, and receiving a Trinity Senior Scholarship.
 In 1915 he was granted his BA in absentia and in 1916, he was elected to a fellowship of Trinity.

 His studies were interrupted by the First World War: he was commissioned into the British Army, and served with the Northamptonshire Regiment and the South Wales Borderers. he was wounded in the right arm at Trônes Wood during the Battle of the Somme, and received the Military Cross.
 After recovering from his injuries, he was sent to Mesopotamia, but his ship was torpedoed en route.
 He was demobilized with the rank of Captain.